 - Risk Manager

-A number of PhD in counselor education and supervision programs are available online.
-This flexible format may make it possible to pursue your studies even while working as a counselor.
+A number of PhD in Counselor Education and Supervision programs are available online.
+This flexible, synchronous format may make it possible to pursue your studies even while working as a counselor.
 Admissions requirements typically include a CACREP-accredited master’s degree in counseling or the equivalent.
-In many cases, you’ll also need to have an active clinical counseling license or certification in your state of practice.
+In many cases, you’ll also need to have an active professional counseling license or certification in your state of practice.

 - Meet demand.
-Postsecondary education roles in the field of psychology—such as counselor education jobs—should increase by 9 percent between 2019 and 2029.
+Postsecondary education roles in the field of mental health—such as counselor education jobs—should increase by 12 percent between 2021 and 2030.
 That’s much faster than average for all professions, which tracks with growth trends across the higher education industry.
 As more students pursue college degrees to achieve their goals, demand for expert instructors should grow.
-In addition, employment in community and social service occupations should grow an impressive 12 percent in the same time frame.ii Much of this job growth will be in counseling professions.
-Needless to say, an increased demand for counselors means a corresponding demand for counselor education.
+In addition, employment in community and social service occupations should grow an impressive 17 percent in the same time frame.
+Much of this job growth will be in counseling professions.
+Needless to say, an increased demand for counselors means a corresponding demand for counselor educators.

 - Enhance your career.
-A PhD in counselor education program offers the chance to build on your past education and experience while preparing to take your career in a new direction.
+A PhD in Counselor Education and Supervision program offers the chance to build on your past education and experience while preparing to take your career in a new direction.
 You’ll add classroom strategies and leadership skills to your existing professional toolkit, so you’ll be ready to teach and guide the next generation of counselors.

 - Boost your salary.
-The median annual salary for postsecondary psychology teachers was $76,620 in 2019.
-In comparison, substance abuse, behavioral disorder, and mental health counselors had median annual wages of $46,240.
+The median annual salary for postsecondary counseling professors was $77,500 in 2021[CP1] .
+In comparison, substance abuse, behavioral disorder, and mental health counselors had median annual wages of $48,520.
 If you’re hoping to take your earnings to the next level, consider studying counselor education and supervision.

 The fully accredited online PhD in Counselor Education & Supervision from University of the Cumberlands teaches the knowledge and skills you need to launch a career in research and postsecondary teaching in counseling programs across the United States.
 Our program also covers the advanced leadership skills needed to drive change as an administrator in behavioral health agencies and beyond.

 In fact, you’ll get the best of both worlds at UC.
-Our Department of Education and School of Counseling work together to deliver our robust curriculum, so you’ll hone your expertise in education leadership as well as counseling theory.
-The program covers three essential domains for counselor educators and administrators: leadership, professional research and clinical coursework, and a specialization of your choice, such as addiction or advanced counseling.
+Our Department of Counseling works to deliver a robust curriculum, so you’ll hone your expertise the five major domains of contemporary counselor education curriculum: advanced clinical work, supervision, teaching, research and scholarship, and leadership and advocacy.
+The program breaks down into three essential components that will be incorporated into each student’s program of study: core CES coursework, professional research and field experience coursework, and a specialization of your choice, such as addiction, advanced counseling, or leadership.
 In total, you’ll complete 66 post-master’s credit hours, including courses such as:

 - Advanced Counseling Theories and Skills